A story about four generations

 Rogel Watches & Jewellery, Zug, around 1976

-So it was now up to the fourth generation to write another chapter in the story.
-Peter learned the profession of watchmaker-restorer at the watchmaking school in Solothurn.
-He spent the first few years after completing his training in various watchmaking shops, including his father's shop.
+It was now up to the fourth generation to write another chapter in the story.
+Peter Rogel trained as a watchmaker-rhabilleur at the watchmaking school in Solothurn.
+He spent the first few years after completing his training in various watch shops, including his father's.
 This enabled him to broaden and deepen his professional expertise.

 Peter Rogel 1987